PLP-WebTechnologies/feb-2025-javascript-events-and-basic-interactivity-Viossixth/README.md

 Here’s what your interactive bundle of joy should include:

 ### 1. Event Handling 🎈
-- Button click ✅
+- Button click ✅  DONE!
-- Hover effects ✅
+- Hover effects ✅  Done!
-- Keypress detection ✅
+- Keypress detection ✅  DONE!
 - Bonus: A secret action for a *double-click* or *long press* 🤫

 ### 2. Interactive Elements 🎮
-- A button that changes text or color
+- A button that changes text or color  DONE!
-- An image gallery or slideshow
+- An image gallery or slideshow  Done!
-- Tabs or accordion-style content
+- Tabs or accordion-style content  Done!
 - Bonus: Add some animation using JS or CSS ✨

 ### 3. Form Validation 📋✅
-- Required field checks
+- Required field checks  DONE!
-- Email format validation
+- Email format validation  DONE!
 - Password rules (e.g., min 8 characters)
 - Bonus: Real-time feedback while typing